Dupilumab for Esophagitis

 The trial requires that you stop taking swallowed topical corticosteroids at least 8 weeks before starting.
 Other medications are not specifically mentioned, so it's best to discuss with the trial team.

-What makes the drug Dupilumab unique for treating eosinophilic esophagitis?
+What is the effectiveness track record for dupilumab in treating eosinophilic esophagitis?

 CS